thantik/LaserSafetySystem/README.md

 Three types of alarm tones are available, a slow beep, a fast beep, and a continuous tone.
 Events can be assigned one of the three tones.
 ***
 ####Visual Indicators
-There are 3 LED outputs that at a glance indicate the overall health of the laser system.
-Red is for a critical shutdown error, yellow is for a problem that does not require immediate shutdown, and green indicates all is well with the system.
+There are 2 LED outputs that at a glance indicate the overall health of the laser system.
+Red is for a critical shutdown error and green indicates all is well with the system.
 ***
 ####Automatic Laser Shutdown
-Can configure any event to disable the Laser
+Critical event disables the Laser
 ***
 ##Arduino Pin Assignments
 ####These pin assignments are based on the Arduino Uno board